Frequently Asked Questions

 Can I come to a rehearsal and just watch/observe?
 Are your rehearsals open?

 All rehearsals of the LOS are free and open to the public.
-Check us out, or give us a call!
+Check us out or give us a call!

 How much of a financial commitment is it to join?

-Dues for the Society, the District, and the Chapter come out to less than $4.00 a week.
+Dues for the Society, the District, and the Chapter come out to be less than $4.00 a week.
 Participation in District competitions involves additional individual registration fees.
 We do have a number of programs to assist members for whom finances are a barrier.
-Our LOS chorus has long held a policy that no person should be prevented from full participation in the hobby for purely financial considerations.
+Our LOS chorus has long held a policy that no person should be prevented from full participation in the hobby for pure financial considerations.
 In particular, those under the age of 25 can become members for only $10 their first year.

 I'm not convinced yet that this might be right for me.

 Then please, stop by on a Tuesday night and join us!
 You can come as often as you like before joining while you "try us on."
-Or, go to our event calendar, and see where we might be performing next.
+Or go to our event calendar, and see where we might be performing next.